• Skip to primary navigation

 This classic never gets old, especially since there are so many ways to tweak a chocolate chip cookie recipe.
 For instance, making them egg free and using tahini as I did in these paleo chocolate chip tahini cookies.

-Tahini has a slightly bitter, nutty flavor and creamy texture.Β It pairs perfectly with maple syrup and dark chocolate.
+Tahini has a slightly bitter, nutty flavor and creamy texture.ย It pairs perfectly with maple syrup and dark chocolate; both of which are used in these tahini cookies.

 Why You'll Love These Paleo Tahini Cookies

-• paleo friendly - made with real, whole food ingredients that are minimally processed
+• paleo friendly - made with just a few real-food, minimally processed ingredients

 • vegan - these are vegan tahini cookies, meaning free from animal products